General Office Questions

 Q - Do you have any resume/cover letter examples or interviewing tips?

 Resume and cover letters samples as well as a webpage dedicated to interviews can be found here: http://www.uwb.edu/careers/jobsearchtools/

-Q - What are the upcoming events for the Career Center?
+Q - What are the upcoming events for Career Services?

-All of the upcoming Career Center events that are open to the public can be viewed at http://www.uwb.edu/careers/events/.
+All of the upcoming Career Services events that are open to the public can be viewed at http://www.uwb.edu/careers/events/.

-Q - Are Career Center events/workshops open to the general public?
+Q - Are Career Services events/workshops open to the general public?

 Workshops and group events are open to UW Bothell students, alumni and the general community.
-Specific events and opportunities listed for students only are not open to the public.
+However there are specific events and opportunities for students only and are not open to the public.
 If you are inquiring about a specific event please let us know.
 For information regarding upcoming events, please visit our event page: http://www.uwb.edu/careers/events/.